stark02032/clausescope/README.md

 2.  **Highlight a Snippet:** Paste a smaller portion of the contract into the second text area and click the "Highlight Snippet" button to see a version of the text with key entities highlighted.

+## deployment on streamlit
+we could even deploy it on streamlit

 ## Deployment on Render

 This application is configured for deployment on [Render](https://render.com/).